United States forms

 - Submitting a petition without a valid signature.

-- Neglecting to attach Supplement B to the initial Form I-918 submission.
+- Neglecting to include Supplement B with the initial Form I-918 petition package.

-- Neglecting to sign Form I-918 or Supplement A can lead to processing delays or even rejection.
+- Neglecting to sign Form I-918 or Supplement A can lead to processing delays or even rejection of your petition.

-- Using a stamped or typewritten name in place of an original signature can lead to processing delays or even rejection of your application.
+- Using a stamped or typewritten name in place of an original signature can lead to processing delays or even rejection.

 Investor programs